sunjerry019/nanosquared/src/cameras/csharp/README.md

 If the scanhead is properly activated with the PRO Licence, then the software will forward the API calls from the ActiveX Endpoint to the scanhead.

+Do note that due to limitations of `msl-loadlib`, no GUI functions seem to be available.

 ## Documentation
 Resources available are:
 - `NanoScan.cs`, which provides the methods